abboudl/Chik-p/0-Initial-Setup-Stage/readme.md

 8. Click **"Add SSH Key"**

 ![Upload SSH Key to Github Image](readme-images/17.png)

+## **Objective #5: Create a LastPass Account for the CTF**

+LastPass will store CTF credentials.
+These credentials will be pulled dynamically by Ansible during the infrastructure build process (using the `lpass` commandline utility).
+And in doing so, we mitigate the risk of accidentally committing passwords to Github repositories or hardcoding them in our code.

+Installing LastPass is easy.
+If you need help, follow the instructions in this [video](https://www.youtube.com/watch?v=PDVJR7RXvzs).
+Don't forget to choose a **strong MEMORABLE Master Password** and enable **Multi-Factor-Authentication (MFA)**.

+Next, seed it with the credentials itemized in this account [catalog] (./account-catalog.md).

 ## Next Steps
 Proceed to the **Cloud Resource Provisioning Stage**.